Community Briefs for Jan. 8, 2019

 The Suncoast Humane Society is planning its 11th annual Tennis Ball for 6 p.m. to 9 p.m.
 Jan.
 23 at the Boca Grande Club's Clubhouse.
 There will be entertainment and live and silent auctions that offer upscale items, including art, entertainment and travel packages.
 Last year’s event raised nearly $80,000 for Suncoast Humane Society’s programs, services and the homeless animals they serve.
 Tickets are $125 and include gourmet buffet-style dinner and beverages, and may be purchased at Suncoast Humane Society and the Boca Grande Club and at www.humane.org.

 The Tennis Ball serves to kick off the Boca Grande Club’s six-week Professional Tennis Exhibition tournament.
-It will be held every Wednesday from January 30 - March 6, 2019 at the Club.
+It will be held every Wednesday from Jan 30-March 6 at the club.
 There will be men’s, women’s and mixed doubles, featuring top professional and collegiate players.

 Trivia night